-The Headteacher/Chair of Governors will not investigate the allegation itself, or take written or detailed statements, but will assess whether it is necessary to refer the concern to the Designated Officer.
+Where the allegation may meet the harm threshold, the Headteacher/Chair of Governors will not investigate the allegation itself, or take written or detailed statements, but will assess whether it is necessary to refer the concern to the Designated Officer.
+If it is referred and it is decided that the allegation does not meet the threshold for safeguarding, it will be handed back to the employer for consideration via the school's internal procedures.
+The school may also take advice from an appropriate body to advise on matters relating to employment and human resource processes.

-If the allegation meets any of the three criteria set out at the start of this section, contact should always be made with the Designated Officer without delay.

-If it is decided that the allegation does not meet the threshold for safeguarding, it will be handed back to the employer for consideration via the school's internal procedures.